Olesya Shmagun: Awards

 In 2016, Olesya Shmagun received the Investigative Reporters and Editors Prize for Khadija Project, investigating the corruption of Azerbaijan's ruling family.

 She was awarded the Redkollegia journalism award four times, in 2017, 2018, 2019 and 2020.

 In 2017, Shmagun received the Pulitzer Prize for Explanatory Reporting as a member of the International Consortium of Investigative Journalists group.
 She and her colleagues worked on the Panama Papers archive.
 Their investigation was published in Novaya Gazeta.

+A 2018 honourable mention of the Trace Prize for investigative reporting for the "Agents of Influence" investigation.

 In 2020, she received Sigma Award in the Best data-driven reporting category.

 In 2021, Shmagun received the European Press Prize Investigative Reporting Award for an article "Kirill and Katya: Love, offshores, and administrative resources.
 How marrying Putin's daughter gave Kirill Shamalov a world of opportunity".
 The article described the results of an investigation into the ex-husband of the daughter of Russian president Vladimir Putin.